top of page

 MY BLOG’S TAG LINE is that I am an author and humorist.
 I try to see things in a funny vein, perhaps, so I don't cry.

-A good friend asked that I tackle writing a biography about his mother’s life a few years ago.
-I read a fifteen-page synopsis prepared by his sister after the mother had died unexpectedly, in her late fifties.
+A good friend asked would I tackle writing a biography about his mother’s life a few years ago.
+I read a fifteen-page synopsis prepared by his sister after the mother had died unexpectedly.
 Yikes, the woman had had so many tragic things happen to her during her life.
-I could not find humor in her circumstances and declined his offer.
+I could not find humor in her circumstances and nicely declined his offer.
 I said, “Gene, there is not a thread of humor I could garner from this account of your mom.
 Christ, I’m a humorist, this is not what I do.”
 We both laughed at my honesty as we downed another ale at our local watering hole.
 It was a Greek tragedy by all accounts.
 Gene’s mother was Greek.
 We think Gene is too.

 So, I have developed this essay today because I believe that balance is critical to one’s existence and I do admit to being tearful at times, in public too; and always I feel better after such a response.
 Sad helps you contend, it makes you resilient in this rather difficult world.